solonovamax/intellij-extra-icons-plugin/README.md

     <a href="https://plugins.jetbrains.com/plugin/11058-extra-icons"><img alt="plugin's downloads" src="https://img.shields.io/jetbrains/plugin/d/11058-extra-icons.svg"/></a>
 </p>

-:warning: **2024-01-08 update**: Some people decided to distribute my plugin with license requirement removed, without having the decency to tell me about it.
-No acknowledgement, simply a total lack of respect, while I allowed users to support me financially only if they wished to.
-I am working hard on this plugin since 2018, allowing users to explore the code and optionally support my work.
-So I had to make the difficult decision to stop distributing the source code.
-I give up, because I'm simply exhausted and disgusted by this kind of attitude.
-I will continue to work on this project with a private repository, and my future projects won't be open-source anymore.
-Please note that my other 7 free plugins will remain free and open-source forever.
+:warning: **2024-01-08 update**: Extra Icons is no longer open-source.
+Please see the [license faq](https://plugins.jetbrains.com/plugin/11058-extra-icons/license-faq) for details. :warning:
 You can still access old code's history and build the plugin for free.
-Look at the Makefile for instructions.
-**You can still open issues and discussions**. :warning:
+**You can still open issues and discussions**.

 ---